Part 1 – General

 6. Flanged joints:

-1. Assemble flanged joints in accordance with AWWA C604 and AWWA M11.
+1. Assemble flanged joints in accordance with AWWA C604.

 2. Execute care when tightening joints to prevent undue strain upon valves, pumps and other equipment.